 What is your individual and/or relationship mix? (culture, ethnicity, language, religion, etc.)

 I was born and raised in South Jersey.
 My mother is Puerto Rican; father is Hawaiian and Filipino.
 We spoke English at home and Spanish at church – I was raised Pentecostal.
 My partner was also born and raised in South Jersey.
 His mother and father are both Irish-German Americans, with a long lineage in the States.
 He refers to his Christianity as a “Chreaster”, only attending during the Christmas and Easter holidays as a child.

 How have the communities that you’ve lived in, impacted your personal and family identities?

 How do you combine your American identity and Latino identity?
-Do you feel that the two identities come together naturally in your life or is there conflict?
+Do you feel that the two come together naturally in your life or that there is some conflict between them?

 What are your fondest childhood memories related to your cultural heritage?
 What was your family like when you were growing up?

 © 2011 – 2012, Chantilly Patiño.
 All rights reserved.